Reverend Anthony Boakye: Late Pastor's Family Apologises to His Widow Two Years After His Burial

 A spokesperson of the late Anthony Boakye's widow noted that she had no personal issues with the family.
 She demanded a retraction of the unsavoury remarks they made about her on several platforms.

 The late preacher's family blamed their head, Abusuapanin W.O.
-Amoah, who recently passed away, for conspiring with the church leaders to instigate the long feud.
+Amoah, who recently passed away, for conspiring with the church leaders to instigate the feud.

 Elderly women from Anthony Boakye's family, in an emotional state, begged Margaret for forgiveness and reconciled with her.